ubernostrum/interviewer-hell/anagrams/README.rst

-In the Python standard library, you can also use ``collections.Counter`` as a histogram data structure, feeding strings into instances of ``Counter`` to deterine what letters are in them and how many occurrences there are of each letter.
+In the Python standard library, you can also use ``collections.Counter`` as a histogram data structure, feeding strings into instances of ``Counter`` to determine what letters are in them and how many occurrences there are of each letter.
 Which leads to an easy implementation (presuming some suitable normalization done before invoking ``is_anagram()``)::

     from collections import Counter